spShashankGit/ShashankPandey/README.md

 ⛹  Solutions Architect with Specialization in Machine Learning and Web Applications

-🏌️‍♂️ Currently Architecting and Developing a web application with ML backend

 💫 Looking for a ML project to contribute

 💬 Actively engaging in meaningful conversation at [LinkedIn](https://www.linkedin.com/in/spshashank)